augustin-barillec/teamchess-web/README.md

     docker compose up --build
     ```

     This command builds the images for the client and server and starts the application stack.
-The app will be available at `http://localhost:5173`.
+The app will be available at `http://localhost:80`.

 ---

 ## Production Deployment (Google Cloud)

 These instructions guide you through deploying the application to a Google Compute Engine VM.
+This method uses Docker Compose's built-in restart capabilities to ensure the application starts automatically on boot.

 ### 1\.
 Initial Setup (Local Machine)